tskit-dev/tskit/docs/stats.rst

 and normalising would divide these statistics by the distance to the previous variant site (probably not what you want to do).

-And, a final note about "length": in tree sequences produced by ``msprime`` coordinates along the sequence are **continuous**, so the "lengths" used here may not correspond to distance along the genome in (say) base pairs.
+And, a final note about "span": in tree sequences produced by ``msprime`` coordinates along the sequence are **continuous**, so the "spans" used here may not correspond to distance along the genome in (say) base pairs.
 For instance, pairwise sequence divergence is usually a number between 0 and 1 because it is the proportion of bases that differ;
-this will only be true if length is measured in base pairs (which you ensure in ``msprime`` by setting recombination and mutation rates equal to the values in units of crossovers and mutations per base pair, respectively).
+this will only be true if the ``sequence_length``, and hence the "spans" are measured in base pairs (which you ensure in ``msprime`` by setting recombination and mutation rates equal to the values in units of crossovers and mutations per base pair, respectively).